 Class - Modern C++: When Efficiency Matters

-Aside from controlling the resulting code, we will also look to implement things with less code, this helps to save the human resource when it comes to maintenance and debugging.
+Aside from controlling the resulting code, we will also look to implement things with less code.
+This helps to save human resources when it comes to maintenance and debugging.

 - Compile-time vs. run-time